Is Rick Warren Promoting

 made him feel deeply impregnated with Sufism (Islamic mysticism).

-The following is another excerpt from the new edition of A Time
+The following is another excerpt from A Time

 of Departing: